apache/nuttx/boards/arm/s32k1xx/s32k118evb/README.txt

     are interested in assisting with the bring-up.
   2019-08-17:  The port is code complete.
 It compiles with no errors or
     warnings but is untested.
 Still waiting for hardware.
+  2019-08-20:  I have the board and started the debug.
+However, the
+    very first image that I wrote to FLASH seems to have "bricked" the board.
+I believe that the S32K118 resets into a bad state and cannot interface with the OpenSDA, effectively cutting it off from the world.
+I will continuing the bring-up using the S32K146EVB where I can run from SRAM for the initial bring-up.

 Serial Console
 ==============